hoppersroppers/fundamentals/ImprovingYou/5-Why.md

 # Why?

-# <iframe allowfullscreen height="360" src="https://www.youtube.com/embed/JYEFcRD4tho?wmode=opaque" width="640"></iframe>You thought you were here to learn how to get better at computers, so what is all this?
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/JYEFcRD4tho?wmode=opaque" width="640"></iframe>

+You thought you were here to learn how to get better at computers, so what is all this?

 Well, hopefully your end goal in life is that you become a better person and have a better life.
 If you want to be good at computers just for the